Published: 12 February 2020

 A plain English summary is a clear explanation of your research.

 Many reviewers use this summary to inform their review of your funding application.
-They include clinicians and researchers who do not have specialist knowledge of your field as well as members of the public.
-If your application for funding is successful, the summary will be used on NIHR and other websites.
+They include clinicians , other practitioners and researchers who do not have specialist knowledge of your field as well as members of the public.
+If your application for funding is successful, the summary will be used on the National Institute for Health and Care Research (NIHR) and other websites.

 A good quality plain English summary providing an easy to read overview of your whole study will help:

-- those carrying out the review (reviewers and board and panel members) to have a better understanding of your research proposal
+- those carrying out the review (reviewers and Committee members) to have a better understanding of your research proposal

 - the research funders to publicise the research that they fund.